CA-Application-Performance-Management/ReactNativeAxaMobileSdk/README.md

 ### setCustomerFeedback( feedback )
 <details>
-<summary>Use this API to provide feedback from the user after a crash.</summary>
+<summary>Use this API to provide feedback from the customer after a crash.</summary>

 Parameters:
 -  feedback is a string containing any customer feedback for the crash.

+The App has to register for CAMAA_CRASH_OCCURRED notification and collect the feedback from the user while handling the notification.
+See the [Getting Started](#getting-started) documentation for more details.

 ```
 var feedback = "something interesting happened";